ARM-software/PMUv3_plugin/README.md

 3.For PMUV3_CPU_BUNDLES INSTRUMENTATION IN A C CODEBASE - SINGLE CHUNK OF CODE, DIFFERENT CHUNK OF CODES. - Follow the same procedure described above with small changes.
 -
+Before you run ./build.sh, vim build.sh and uncomment line 21 and comment line 19.

 No need for extern in C code base so we include directly.